kollokollo/MQTT-Hyperdash/CONTRIBUTING.md

 =======================================

-MQTT-Hyperdash was started in 2019 from the fact that there did not exist any straight forward easy to use dashbord applications for linux, with which one could quickly design a graphical user interface for MQTT parameters.
+MQTT-Hyperdash was started in 2019 from the fact that there did not exist any straight forward easy to use dashboard applications for linux, with which one could quickly design a graphical user interface for MQTT parameters.

-However, such an application should not be too complicated and for performance reasons it whould be written in C. (There existed other dashboards written in Java-script and other languages, but they turned out to be way much too complicated to install and use.)
+However, such an application is not too complicated and for performance reasons it was written in C. (There existed other dashboards written in Java-script and other languages, but they turned out to be way much too complicated to install and use, however very versatile but relatively slow in excecution.)
+Instead, the dashboards user interfaces should be fast and performant for fast updates and low latency.

 However, for designing a panel, a simple text editor shall be used.
 The panels will be made from simple primitives.
 Some are static, some dynamic, which means that they change their appearance according to the content of a mqtt topic.
 Some allow user input, like buttons, potentiometers etc.

 So there are things you can to.
 If you like, you can specify new dynamic elements to be implemented.
 First they should be described in the doc section, and for  implementing them there is a simple API.

 If you are a programmer with C skills, you are welcome to debug and improve the code.